-Many do not realize that substance use disorders and mental health disorders often intersect, but it is pretty common.
+Many do not realize that substance use disorders and mental health disorders often intersect.
+It is pretty common.
 Those who struggle with depression, anxiety, PTSD, and other mental health disorders often turn to alcohol and drugs as a way to self-medicate their symptoms.
 While they may not realize that they are self-medicating a mental health disorder, research shows that about half of those who struggle with drug addiction have a mental health disorder.
 Watching your loved one struggle at the intersection of depression and drug addiction is heartbreaking.
 You may be left wondering how to help someone with drug addiction and depression.

-At Evolve Indy, we not only understand the relationship between mental health and drug addiction, we know that you can’t treat one without treating the other.
+At Evolve Indy, we not only understand the relationship between mental health and drug addiction, but we also know that you can’t treat one without treating the other.
 We have a wide range of therapies and tools to help you or your loved one manage depression while breaking free from addiction.

 What Are Signs of Depression?